We have heard you, loud and queer!

 Is your venue wheelchair accessible?

 Yes!
-There is an outdoor ramp into the building and we will have staff and signs posted to help you find your way.
+There is an outdoor ramp into the building and we will have staff to help you find your way.

 I’m not currently pregnant but I am interested in this class.
 Can I register?